wireless-broadband-alliance/wba-openroaming-portal/README.md

 OpenRoaming Provisioning Portal simplifies the setup and configuration process for network administrators, acting as a key enabler for OpenRoaming technology.

-For more information about OpenRoaming Technology please visit: https://openroaming.org
+For more information about OpenRoaming Technology, please visit: https://openroaming.org

 ## 🛠️ Tools Used